QuickMythril/qortal-mcp-server/DESIGN.md

 #### `get_account_overview` (v1)

-**Purpose** – Provide a concise summary of an account combining identity, minting metrics, balance, and optionally owned names. fileciteturn0file0
+**Purpose** – Provide a concise summary of an account combining identity, minting metrics, balance, optionally owned names, and (opt-in) bounded asset balances.

 **Inputs**

 - `address` (string, required) – Qortal address
+- `include_assets` (boolean, optional; default false)
+- `asset_ids` (array<int>, optional; max capped by config).
+If provided, must be 1..N ints and are fetched in order.
+If not provided but `include_assets` is true, the top-N non-zero balances for the address are returned.

 **Outputs** (example shape)